Gedung Kuning: History

 Gedung Kuning with more than 10,000 square feet and various private rooms hosts many different types of events such as weddings, catering orders, and private events in the VIP room.
 Permata's Singapore halal buffet menu is also available for private events.
-This beautiful royal yellow mansion at Kampong Glam has hosted many delegates and diplomatic events, company dinners and weddings.
+This royal yellow mansion at Kampong Glam has hosted many delegates and diplomatic events, company dinners and weddings.

 Architectural Features of Gedung Kuning

 Gedung Kuning was built in the 1850s with similar elements as the shophouse.
 The main key elements of a shophouse, which the Urban Redevelopment Authority sees as the most important are roofs, foundation, party walls, timber beams & joist, airwells, rear court, windows, doors, staircase, façade and the forecourts’ wall and gate.
 Gedung Kuning's main structure consist a mixture of timber framing for the roof and load-bearing walls.

 Foundations

 Gedung Kuning is presumably built on pad foundations made of mass masonry.
 If it was built on a strip foundation, it will run underneath and support the load-bearing walls.
 Pad foundation made of mass masonry typically consists of several layers of bricks where the lowest layer is usually twice the breadth of the wall above and the total height of the footings is about twoIthirds of the breadth of the wall.
 Masonry foundations were usually made from 75 x 215 x 100 mm burnt clay bricks bonded together with lime mortar, which makes it porous and less rigid, giving the foundation more tolerance to differential settlement as compared to cement mortar.
 As a result, the building will not have much cracks or fissures over the years, as the case of Gedung Kuning.
 However, the columns along Kandahar Street were built out of pad foundations made out of reinforced concrete.